 My husband and I went on our first DVC tour in 2009.
 It was great to see and very informative, but we had so many questions.
 Learning all of those details after having zero knowledge of how the whole process works can be overwhelming, cause confusion and make you second guess becoming a member.
-Hopefully, I mention some points that you didn't know, you had misunderstood or addressed a concern so you can make a final decision.
+Hopefully, I mention some points that you did not know, you had misunderstood or addressed a concern so you can make a final decision.

-Points: There is a minimum amount of 50 points to purchase for first timers'.
+Points: There is a minimum amount of 100 points to purchase for first timer purchasers.
 Trying to determine how many points you should buy can be a chore all by itself.
 The best thing to do is look at how you will be using your points for the first few years.
-Will you be using them at only Disney World?
+Will you be using them at only Walt Disney World?
 Are you world travelers and plan on using your points with Adventures By Disney or through RCI for one of the many places in the world?
 Are you empty-nesters and plan on traveling with a friend or significant other to Hawaii, California, South Carolina?
 Depending on how much traveling you plan to do, location and length of stay, your need for points can change exponentially.

 By the way, if you own 160 points at Animal Kingdom and buy an additional 50 points at Grand Floridian, this does not allow you to book at Grand Floridian with 210 points 11 months out.
 You can book at Grand Floridian with the 50 points 11 months out and then add to your reservation with the Animal Kingdom's160 points at the 7-month mark.
 And, the same vice versa.
 You can use 160 points at Animal Kingdom 11 months out and then add Grand Floridian's 50 points for the Animal Kingdom stay 7 months out.
 Unfortunately, upgrading or extending the days in the same room may not be an option by that time.

 Perks: There are perks for being a DVC member, too, in addition to saving money on your resort stays.
-You qualify to purchase the Tables In Wonderland card, dining discounts at certain restaurants without needing a card, shopping discounts, event discounts, theme park tickets discount, yada, yada, yada.
+You qualify to purchase the Tables In Wonderland card, dining discounts at certain restaurants without needing the TIW card, shopping discounts, event discounts, theme park tickets discount, yada, yada, yada.
 Perk details can change.
 See the perks list on your membership page for the current list when you plan on visiting.
 Tons of perks once you become a DVC member!
 For more information on the TIW card, Click Here: Tables In Wonderland.